|Nutritional Guidelines (per serving)|

 This recipe makes enough for 3 to 4 servings and is easily scaled up for more people.

 Brown sausage in a skillet or sauté pan until no longer pink, breaking up with a fork.

 Add minced onion and cook 2 to 3 minutes longer.

-- Stir in broth and rice.
-Simmer gently, covered, 18 to 20 minutes or until rice is tender and most of the broth is absorbed.
+Stir in broth and rice.
+Cover and simmer gently 18 to 20 minutes or until rice is tender and most of the broth is absorbed.

 Taste and add salt and pepper, as needed.

 Add about 1/4 to 1/2 cup of chopped cooked chicken livers or gizzards to the dish along with the rice and chicken broth.
 Simmer as directed.
 Add parsley, salt, and pepper, to taste.